 b.
 Transaction and billing information

-Full payment card details are typically processed by our third-party payment providers, not stored by us in full.
+Full payment card details are typically processed by our third-party payment providers and are not stored by us in full.

 c.
 Project, document, and user-submitted information